-- If the extension is not built: add all source code folders that contain module .py files to "additional module paths" in modules section in application settings. - If the extension is built: - Option A: start the application using the SlicerWithMyExtension executable in your build directory.
+- If the extension is not built: append all source code folders that contain module .py files to "additional module paths". - Option A (recommended): Drag-and-drop the .py files (or the parent folder, or that folder's parent) to the application window, select Add Python scripted modules to the application in the popup window, click OK.
+Select which modules to add to load immediately and click Yes.
+The selected modules will be immediately loaded and made available in the module list.
+If you want to load the modules only in the current session, then uncheck Add selected modules to 'Additional module paths' option before clicking Yes. - Option B: In menu: Edit / Application settings / Modules panel, drag-and-drop files to the Additional module paths list. - If the extension is built: - Option A: start the application using the SlicerWithMyExtension executable in your build directory.
 This starts Slicer, specifying additional module paths via command-line arguments. - Option B: specify additional module paths manually in application settings.
-Assuming your extension has been built into folder MyExtension-debug, add these module folders (if they exist) to the additional module paths in Slicer's application settings: - C:\path\to\MyExtension-debug\lib\Slicer-4.13\qt-scripted-modules - C:\path\to\MyExtension-debug\lib\Slicer-4.13\qt-loadable-modules\Debug or C:\path\to\MyExtension-debug\lib\Slicer-4.13\qt-loadable-modules\Release or (on systems where multi-configuration builds are not used, such as linux) simply C:\path\to\MyExtension-debug\lib\Slicer-4.13\qt-loadable-modules: - C:\path\to\MyExtension-debug\lib\Slicer-4.13\cli-modules\Debug, C:\path\to\MyExtension-debug\lib\Slicer-4.13\cli-modules\Release, or C:\path\to\MyExtension-debug\lib\Slicer-4.13\cli-modules
+Assuming your extension has been built into folder MyExtension-debug, add these module folders (if they exist) to the additional module paths in Slicer's application settings: - C:\path\to\MyExtension-debug\lib\Slicer-4.13\qt-scripted-modules - C:\path\to\MyExtension-debug\lib\Slicer-4.13\qt-loadable-modules\Debug or C:\path\to\MyExtension-debug\lib\Slicer-4.13\qt-loadable-modules\Release or (on systems where multi-configuration builds are not used, such as linux) simply C:\path\to\MyExtension-debug\lib\Slicer-4.13\qt-loadable-modules:

+C:\path\to\MyExtension-debug\lib\Slicer-4.13\cli-modules\Debug, C:\path\to\MyExtension-debug\lib\Slicer-4.13\cli-modules\Release, or C:\path\to\MyExtension-debug\lib\Slicer-4.13\cli-modules